zelenkastiot/s-gene-mutations-SARS-CoV-2/README.md

 # Predicting mutations
-This repo has code for predicting the S gene mutations.
-The S gene encodes the spike glycoprotein of the SARS-CoV-2 (COVID-19 virus).
+This repo has code for my Bachelor thesis.
+I tried to predict the mutations that affect the glycoprotein (S gene) of the SARS-CoV-2 (COVID-19 virus).